Do You Need a 12-Month Emergency Fund? Here’s Why You Might — and How to Get It

 Another thing about a 12-month emergency fund is that it involves a lot of money, possibly between $50,000 and $150,000.
 If you have saved up this much money, kudos to you.
 However, there will always be a temptation to spend it all on something you have always wanted, such as a nice car, a new watch, better clothes, home renovations, etc. Therefore, you have to be very particular about dedicating the money for emergencies only and not spending it on your desires.

-It’s fun if you allow it to be fun with your mindset.
-And if you do the simple and the fun, that it’s very doable.
-Because you are actually reaching the goals that you want to reach by keeping them simple and doable.
+“When Rachel says, it’s simple, fun & do-able, it’s simple because it’s really about cashflow in and cashflow out.
+It;s fun if you allow it to be fun with your mindset.
+And if you do the simple and the fun, that is very do-able.
+Because you are actually reaching the goals that you want to reach by keeping them simple and do-able. -Bruce Wehner

 How to Get a 12-month Emergency Fund?